Dev-hwang/flutter_foreground_task/README.md

 ### :baby_chick: Android

-Since this plugin is based on the foreground service, we need to add the following permission to the `AndroidManifest.xml` file.
+Since this plugin is based on a foreground service, we need to add the following permission to the `AndroidManifest.xml` file.
 Open the `AndroidManifest.xml` file and specify it between the `<manifest>` and `<application>` tags.

 ```
 <uses-permission android:name="android.permission.FOREGROUND_SERVICE" />